AdrianKuriata/laravel-translatable/README.md

 4. Make a tests.
 5. Make a README.
 6. Make a panel to manage translations in Vue3 and composition API.
+7. Make command for after create new language make automatically records in database and generate JSON file - same logic for deleting language.